Treat Sciatica, Slip Discs & Nerve Pain Without Rush.

 What does recovery and pacing look like?

 Progress is measured by function: longer sitting tolerance, steadier walking, fewer flare-ups, and better sleep.
 Many people notice changes over a few weeks, while others need several months to rebuild strength and confidence.
-A slow start can still be good progress.
+A slow start can still be **good progress**.
+Recovery slows when activity is either too aggressive or too cautious.
+Skipping rehab, long static sitting, poor sleep, or ongoing stress can keep nerves irritable.
+We **pace activity** so you move forward without triggering repeated setbacks.

 Is slip disc serious?